Azure/data-api-builder/docs/getting-started/getting-started-azure-sql-db.md

 ```

 that's all is needed at the moment.
 Data API builder is ready to be run.

+> **BEST PRACTICE**: It is recommeneded to use the *singular* form for entities names.
+For GraphQL, the Data API builder engine will automatically use the correct plural form to generate the final GraphQL schema whenever a *list* of entity items will be returned.
+More on this behaviour in the [GraphQL documentation](./../graphql.md).

 ## Start Data API builder for Azure SQL Database